 Mementos of the couple's past are displayed in their room at a memory-care facility in Lincoln, Nebraska, where they now reside.
-They were married in 1948: her father made the couple wait to get married until after she graduated from college.
+They were married in 1948.

-For the CountryHouse Residence's annual Christmas caroling concert, Eloise played the carols on piano for the other residents to sing along to.
+For the memory-care facility’s annual Christmas caroling concert, Eloise played the carols on piano for the other residents to sing along to.
 She was able to remember all of the music notes, but just not the number of times she had played each chorus.

 Even though Ward may not mentally always remember Eloise, he physically relies on her guidance, almost always holding his wife's hand to navigate through his increasingly unfamiliar world.
 Over time, he became quieter, his wife instead speaking for him.

 After falling one morning, Eloise and the couple’s caretaker, Kathleen, check Ward into a local emergency room.
 He sits in a hospital bed, hands outstretched.
 Unable to assist her husband in the situation, Eloise sits in the corner of the hospital room, watching their caretaker and a doctor instead help Ward.

 One of the memory-care facility employees assists Eloise in getting dressed.
 She was, at first, unhappy with her and Ward's move into the memory-care facility.
 Now, she and her husband rely on either her personal caretaker or the facility's employees to help them with many daily tasks.